eclipse-archived/ceylon-lang.org/documentation/1.0/tour/attributes-control-structures.md

 There is no way to handle exceptions of type of `java.lang.Error`.

-Eventually `try` will support a "resource" expression similar to Java 7.
+The `try` statement may optionally specify a "resource" expression, just like in Java.

 <!-- try: -->
 <!-- cat-id:tx -->